artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 problem as deeply as we needed.

 We also weren't fans of the imperative API in `react-media`.
-We started with a similar API when building `react-responsive-media`, but learned that it limited our ability to render all breakpoints from the server.
+We started with a similar API when building `@artsy/fresnel`, but learned that it limited our ability to render all breakpoints from the server.
 The API requires only one branch to be rendered, and this caused the aforementioned mismatches when the app would hydrate.

 With `react-responsive`, we didn't like that it relied on user agent detection as its primary method of handling SSR.